 I used this product in a live planted Frontosa Cichlid aquarium which has struggled to bloom due to its grumpy inhabitant who loves to tear up plants and has to be removed, causing immense stress, during maintenance.
 On the plus side, this product seemed to help him calm down quicker on being placed back in his aquarium and aided plant growth.
 However, on the downside it also seemed to encourage algae growth within the tank which as any fishkeeper will know can be a problem.

 Is It Suitable For Saltwater & Freshwater Aquariums?

 Unless a water conditioner states that it is suitable for a saltwater aquarium you should never use it.
-This is due to the fact that water conditioners, in general, do not remove chloramine and heavy metals but rather neutralize them.
+This is due to the fact that water conditioners, in general, don’t remove chloramine and heavy metals – rather neutralizing them.
 This creates the problem that they remain in the water, meaning algae and cyanobacteria can still use them as a food source.
 That being said, a bottle of water conditioner can be a life-saver in an emergency, and it may be worth keeping a bottle to hand.

 How To Use It

-How you use a water conditioner will vary depending on the brand you have chosen, and you should always check the container’s instructions.
+How you use a water conditioner will vary depending on the brand you choose – always check the container’s instructions.
 However, most brands will only differ slightly and will almost always suggest you mix water and conditioner before adding it to your tank.
 The amount you dose, hmm, well that’s still up for debate, with no definitive answer in sight.

 On one side of the debate are those who believe that during a water change you should add water conditioner for the entire gallonage of your aquarium.
 However, this is challenged by the other side who claim you only need to dose for the amount of water you are changing.
 This, perhaps, though in no way certain to be correct, seems the most sensible answer as water already in the aquarium has already been treated.